ENAC organisational culture stands for acting together to look after the studying and working culture of ENAC.

 The Dean Representative for organizational culture, Ingrid Le Duc invites the ENAC community to join the initiatives leading towards the aspired change.
 Contact her (link to: [email protected]) for information or to have an informal conversation.

-ENAC organisational culture works closely with Trust and Support Network and may reach out to the Respect and Compliance Office to discuss psycho-social risk prevention.
+ENAC organisational culture works closely with the Well-being and Inclusion (WINC) department and may reach out the Leadership and Development department to help strengthen ENAC members’ competencies.
+In some cases people may be redirected to the Respect and Compliance Office (RCO).